birobali/restfulapi/RESTfulAPIguidline.md

 <<example>>

+## Resource entity
-### <a name="POST"></a>POST
+### GET
-Use POST for the following:
-* To create a new resource
-* To perform any unsafe or nonidempotent operation via calling a SOA endpoint
-* To run queries with large inputs
+The client send a request to the server.
+In the response it gets back the resource entity and in the header its ETag.
+The [ETag](<<link_to_etag>>) header provides the current entity-tag for the selected resource entity

+A conditional GET allows a client to ask a server if a resource has changed.
+If it has not changed, it can assume it's current knowledge is up to date and send back 304 Not Modified status.
+If it has changed, the server will send the resource back alon with 200 OK status to the client.
+The client uses the [If-None-Match](<<link_to_If-None-Match>>) header with the ETag as the value.
+It's asking the server "Return the resource if it's ETag does not match mine."
+Because an ETag changes when a resource has changed, this effectively asks the server to return the resource only if it has changed.

+<<example>>

 ### <a name="PUT"></a>PUT
 Use PUT for the following:
 * To create new resources only when client is able to assign URIs for the resources.
 To let clients assign URIs, the server needs to explain to clients how URIs on the server are organized, what kind of URIs are valid, and what kind are not
 * To override an existing resource with a modified version of the one residing on the server

+#### Create new resource
+The response status can be:
-If a new resource is created, the server send back 201 (Created) response.
+* *201 (Created)*: if a new resource is created
-If an existing resource is modified, either the 200 (OK) or 204 (No Content) response codes should be sent to indicate successful completion of the request.
-If the server does not support resource creation, return 404 (Not Found) status to the client.
+* *404 (Not Found)*: if the server does not support resource creation

-#### Optimistic Concurrency Control
+#### Override an existing resource (Optimistic Concurrency Control)
 We must handle in some cases concurrent updates on a resource, but all resources are suited for concurrency control.
 Once the ETag is received, it allows the client to perform the update.
 However, the changes will only apply if the ETag is still valid.
 If the resource exists, take the following steps:
 * First client must obtain an ETag for the update operation
 * The client has to send the new representation of the resource along with the If-Match condicional header that contains the ETag
+The response should be:
-* If the supplied If-Match header do not match the actual ETag value of the resource on the server, the server send back 412 (Precondition Failed) response.
+* *412 (Precondition Failed)*: if the supplied If-Match header do not match the actual ETag value of the resource on the server
-* If the supplied conditions match the server updates the resource, and sends back 200 (OK) or 204 (No Content) with the updated value of ETag header.
+* *200 (OK) or 204 (No Content)*: if the supplied conditions match the server updates the resource, and sends back  with the updated value of ETag header.
 The response also includes a Content-Location header.

+The method requests that the state of the target resource be created or replaced with the state defined by the representation enclosed in the request message payload.

 ### <a name="PATCH"></a>PATCH
 Use PATCH for the following: